-OLO follow-up care, which is often called the “OLO program” is offered to pregnant women across Quebec through CLSCs and some community organizations.
+Olo follow-up care, which is often called the “Olo program”, is offered to pregnant women across Quebec through CLSCs and select community organizations.

-Are you expecting a child and would like access to the OLO program?
+Are you expecting a child and looking to join the Olo follow-up care?

-Once you’re admitted to the program, the follow-up care and food distribution (eggs, milk, orange juice and prenatal vitamins) will begin once you’re in your 12th week of pregnancy and will continue for up to 28 weeks.
-OLO follow-up care may continue after the birth of your child, to support you as you continue to develop healthy lifestyle habits.
+Once you’re admitted to the program, the follow-up care and coupon distribution (eggs, milk, frozen vegetables and prenatal vitamins) will begin once you’re in your 12th week of pregnancy and will continue for up to 28 weeks.
+Olo follow-up care may continue after the birth of your child, to support you as you continue to develop healthy lifestyle habits.

-However, due to a high demand in some areas, establishments may add additional criteria.
-Get more information from your CLSC.
+However, due to high demand in certain areas, establishments may add additional criteria.
+Ask for more information from your CLSC.

 What can I do if I don’t qualify?

-Fondation OLO cannot intervene in the eligibility decisions made by health establishments.
-Be sure to ask the OLO coordinator questions to understand why you aren’t eligible.
+Fondation Olo cannot intervene in the eligibility decisions made by health establishments.
+Be sure to ask the Olo coordinator questions to understand why you are not eligible.

-- If you live in Montréal, you can contact the Montreal Diet Dispensary, which also provides OLO support.
+- If you live in Montreal, you can contact the Montreal Diet Dispensary, which also provides support;

-- You can ask the OLO coordinator about the resources available in your neighbourhood or city.
+- Ask the Olo coordinator about the resources available in your community;

-- See our website.
-It’s full of useful information that can guide you through your child’s developmental stages, from pregnancy to age 2.
+- Visit the I am a parent section on our website for useful information that can guide you through your child’s developmental stages, from pregnancy to age 2;

-- There are other sites and organizations that help families across Quebec.
-See the Other Resources.
+- View Other Resources to find organizations that help families across Quebec.

-Every year, Fondation OLO reaches 15,000 families in need and distributes over 600,000 food vouchers.
-See the Our Impacts section to learn more.
+The Olo program is offered across Quebec in over 150 establishments, mostly through CLSCs and in certain community organizations.
+Every year, Fondation Olo reaches 5,000 new pregnant women in need and distributes over 600,000 food vouchers.
+See Our Impacts to learn more.

-Do you have any questions about how the OLO program works?
-See our “What is the OLO follow-up care like?” section.
+Do you have any questions about the Olo follow-up care?
+Visit “What is the Olo follow-up care like?“.